Accessibility at Lincoln Park Zoo

 Helen Brach Primate House

-• This building is fairly quiet and has wide passageways. and large viewing windows.
+• This building is fairly quiet and has wide passageways and large windows.

 • All the animals are behind large glass viewing windows.

-• This space is warm in the winter and cool in the summer.
+• The spaces in this building are warm in the winter and cool in the summer.

 Regenstein Center for African Apes